 For visiting each castle, the price is 13 EUR (reservation fee of 1.80 EUR per ticket when booking online).
 If you want to visit both, there are some packages available (25 EUR).
 Apparently, during summer, the number of visitors is very high and booking online is highly recommended.
 It can be done up to 2 days before your desired visit to the castle.
 However, as we visited it on a Friday during winter, we thought maybe it was not that necessary to book online.

 | Opening hours - Summer: daily from 7.30 a.m. - 5 p.m. - Winter: daily from 8.30 a.m. - 3.30 p.m. |

 It was finally time to head up to our destiny: the castle!
 You can go up to the castle by 3 different ways (check here for availability):

-We'd strongly recommend you - especially if you like trekking and have time to do so before the schedule time of your visit - to go up by walk.
-But don’t make the same mistake as we did...
+We'd strongly recommend you - especially if you like trekking - to go up to the castle by walk: the views are amazing!

 A NICE WALK ITINERARY TO REACH THE CASTLE

 Before heading up, take some time to explore the surroundings with your tickets in hand.
 Take a stroll down the road to the Alpsee lake and marvel at the breathtaking view of the surrounding mountains.
 Don't miss out on the chance to catch a glimpse of the Hohenschwangau castle along the way!

 2. MARIENBRÜCKE BRIDGE